M66B/FairEmail/FAQ.md

 when the email server does not store sent messages in the sent folder (it should) or when an SMTP server not related to the account is being used.

+<a name="FAQ19"></a>
+**(19) Why are the pro features so expensive?**

+The right question is "*why are there so many taxes and fees?*":

+* VAT: 25% (depending on your country)
+* Google fee: 30%
+* Income tax: 50%

+So, what is left for the developer is just a fraction of what you pay.

+Note that only some convenience and advanced features need to be purchased, which means that FairEmail is basically free to use.

+Also note that most free apps will appear not to be sustainable in the end, whereas FairEmail is properly maintained and supported, and that free apps may have a catch, like sending privacy sensitive information to the internet.

+<a name="FAQ20"></a>
+**(20) Can I get a refund?**

+If a purchased pro feature doesn't work as intended and this isn't caused by a problem in the free features and I cannot fix the problem in a timely manner, you can get a refund.
+In all other cases there is no refund possible.
+In no circumstances there is a refund possible for any problem related to the free features, since there wasn't paid anything for them and because they can be evaluated without any limitation.
+I take my responsibility as seller to deliver what has been promised and I expect that you take responsibility for informing yourself of what you are buying.

 <br>

 If you have another question, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).